MacDonald House bombing: Explosion

 At 15:07 SST (UTC+08:00), the bomb exploded.
 The bank had closed for business 7 minutes earlier and 150 employees were there at the time of the explosion.
 The bomb instantly killed two people: 36-year old Elizabeth Suzie Choo, a secretary to the bank manager, and 23-year old Juliet Koh, a clerk, as well as injuring at least 33 others.
 The Straits Times speculated that "many more would have been killed or injured if the bomb had gone off 10 minutes later".
-It was also reported by The Straits Times that many workers initially thought it was a thunderclap as it was heavily raining at the time.
-The bomb damaged parts of the building, including an inner wall at the mezzanine floor, lift doors, and windows up to 9 storeys.
+It was also reported by The Straits Times that many workers initially thought it was a thunderclap as it was raining heavily at the time.
+The bomb damaged parts of the building, including an inner wall at the mezzanine floor, lift doors, and windows up to the ninth floor.
 It also caused an elevator to fall to the basement, with the occupants having to pry open the doors.
-The surroundings of the building was also affected by the explosion; the windscreens of cars were shattered and neon signs fell to the ground.
+The surroundings of the building werealso affected by the explosion; the windscreens of cars were shattered and neon signs fell to the ground.
 Later examination of the building showed that about 9 to 11 kg of nitroglycerine explosives were used for the bomb.